-Our audit was based on the most recent survey results published in May, 2014.
+Our audit was based on the most recent survey results published in April, 2015.
 The survey is completed in the spring of each year based on data from the previous Fall term.
 Survey results are not published until the following spring.
-As a result, the results published in May, 2014, were from Fall 2012 data.
-The submittal of the Fall 2012 data occurred prior to these results becoming a performance measure.
+As a result, the results published in April, 2015 were from Fall 2013 data.